Lockerbie bombing suspect to appear in U.S. court | Law-Order

 Mas'ud also told the interviewer he was involved in other similar plots, and said the bombing was ordered by Libyan intelligence leadership, according to the complaint.
 He also claimed that former Libyan leader Muammar Qadaffi, who was killed by rebels in October 2011, "thanked him and other members of the team for their successful attack on the United States."

-Sir Iain Livingstone, chief constable of Police Scotland, in a statement on Twitter said the bombing has had a "profound" impact."
+Sir Iain Livingstone, chief constable of Police Scotland, in a statement on Twitter said the bombing has had a "profound impact" and promised to continue to work on the investigation.
 "I pay tribute to the families of victims for the courage and dignity they have demonstrated for 34 years, and my thoughts remain with them today," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)